jasonflorentino/wikipedia-sticky-headers/README.md

 ## Set up

+### Chrome
 - Download this repo.
 - Go to `chrome://extensions/` in your Chrome browser.
 - You'll need to enable `Developer mode` in the top-right.
 - Click `Load unpacked` and choose this folder.

 And that ought to do it!
 You should now see the extension available in your Extensions and it should run only on Wikipedia pages.

+### Firefox
+_Note Manifest V3 extensions are only compatible with Firefox >=109 (Jan 2023)_

+- Download this repo.
+- Go to `about:debugging` in your Firefox browser.
+- Click "This Firefox".
+- Click "Load Temporary Add-on" and select any file.

+See [this page](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) on "Temporary installation" for more info

 ## Notes